(Image generated by Microsoft Copilot)

 Students are often confused about how, and in what way, they are allowed to use artificial intelligence in their education, and specifically in their research, writing, and other creative activities.
-View the following presentation and access the links to TWU's policy and guidelines for AI use (open to full screen and use the navigation arrows at the bottom).
+View the following presentation and (open to full screen and use the navigation arrows at the bottom).
+Access these links to TWU's policy and guidelines for AI use.

 https://prezi.com/view/it5qucCUYXQC67RvuThc/